talonicdev/pdf-bboxtool/README.md

 - **Annotate**: Create, move, resize, and label bounding boxes on each page as needed.
 - **Manage Annotations**: Use the sidebar to view, select, edit, or delete bounding boxes.
 - **Save/Load**: Save your work to a JSON file and load it later when needed.

-*(Additional licensing and collaboration details will be added later.)*